 On January 25, 1917, Belgian physical chemist and Nobel Laureate Ilya Prygogine was born.
 He is noted for his work on dissipative structures, complex systems, and irreversibility.
 The main theme of Prigogine‘s work was the search for a better understanding of the role of time in the physical sciences and in biology.
-He attempted to reconcile a tendency in nature for disorder to increase with so-called “self-organisation“, a countervailingi
+He attempted to reconcile a tendency in nature for disorder to increase with so-called “self-organisation“.

 Prigogine was born in Moscow a few months before the Russian Revolution of 1917, into a Jewish family to Roman (Ruvim Abramovich) Prigogine, a chemical engineer at the Imperial Moscow Technical School, and Yulia Vikhman, a pianist.
 Because the family was critical of the new Soviet system, they left Russia in 1921.
 They first went to Germany and in 1929, to Belgium, where Prigogine attended secondary school and university, and finally received Belgian nationality in 1949.